Overview of Online Nursing Bachelor's Degrees

 Cost of an Online BSN Degree

-Future nurses who opt to earn their BSN online may realize some savings while earning their degrees.
+Future nurses who opt for online nursing schools may save some money while earning their degrees.
 Although all students pay charges that vary by institution, such as books and supplies, online students usually don't need to pay for room and board or other campus-based fees.
 At some schools, virtual learners pay the same lower tuition rate as in-state students.
-Additionally, online nursing students may need to pay for transportation to the healthcare facilities where they gain clinical experience, although these costs are usually minimal as the chosen facilities are generally near students' homes.
+Additionally, online nursing students may need to pay for transportation to the health care facilities where they gain clinical experience, although these costs are usually minimal as the chosen facilities are generally near students' homes.

 To practice nursing, graduates must have a license, and there are several fees involved in obtaining and maintaining a nursing license.
 Application fees vary widely by state, and the National Council Licensure Examination (NCLEX) certification exam fee is $200.
 Licensed nurses must also pay a renewal fee periodically, usually every two years.